rickabrac/iOSCombineGPTClient/README.md

-# iOS GPT3 Chat client using a Flux Architecture in Combine
+# iOS GPT3 Chat client using the Flux Architecture

 ## Description